Patrice Lumumba: Independence and election as prime minister

 Once it was apparent that Lumumba's bloc controlled parliament, several members of the opposition became eager to negotiate for a coalition government in order to share power.
 By 22 June 1960, Lumumba had a government list, but negotiations continued with Jean Bolikango, Albert Delvaux, and Kasa-Vubu.
 Lumumba reportedly offered the Alliance of Bakongo (ABAKO) the ministerial positions for foreign affairs and middle classes, but Kasa-Vubu instead demanded the ministry of finance, a minister of state, the secretary of state for the interior, and a written pledge of support from the MNC-L and its allies for his presidential candidacy.
 Kalonji was presented with the agriculture portfolio by Lumumba, which he rejected, although he was suitable due to his experience as an agricultural engineer.
 Adoula was also offered a ministerial position, but refused to accept it.

 By the morning of 23 June 1960, the government was, in the words of Lumumba, "practically formed".
-At noon, he made a counter-offer to Kasa-Vubu, who instead responded with a letter demanding the creation of a seventh province for the Bakongo.
+At noon, he made a counteroffer to Kasa-Vubu, who instead responded with a letter demanding the creation of a seventh province for the Bakongo.
 Lumumba refused to comply and instead pledged to support Jean Bolikango in his bid for the presidency.
 At 14:45, Lumumba presented his proposed government before the press.
 Neither the ABAKO nor the MNC-Kalonji (MNC-K) were represented among the ministers, and the only PSA members were from Gizenga's wing of the party.
 The Bakongo of Léopoldville were deeply upset by their exclusion from Lumumba's cabinet.
 They subsequently demanded the removal of the PSA-dominated provincial government and called for a general strike to begin the following morning.
 At 16:00, Lumumba and Kasa-Vubu resumed negotiations.
 Kasa-Vubu eventually agreed to Lumumba's earlier offer, though Lumumba informed him that he could not give him a guarantee of support in his presidential candidacy.

 The resulting 37-strong Lumumba government was very diverse, with its members coming from different classes, different tribes, and holding varied political beliefs.
 Though many had questionable loyalty to Lumumba, most did not openly contradict him out of political considerations or fear of reprisal.
 At 22:40 on 23 June 1960, the Chamber of Deputies convened in the Palais de la Nation to vote on Lumumba's government.
 After Kasongo opened the session, Lumumba delivered his main speech, promising to maintain national unity, abide by the will of the people, and pursue a neutralist foreign policy.
 It was warmly received by most deputies and observers.